Human T cell lymphotropic virus (HTLV) infects a type of white blood cell called a T-cell or T-lymphocyte. White blood

 HTLV infection is caused by a specific virus.

-There are two types of HTLV: HTLV-I and HTLV-II.
+There are 2 types of HTLV: HTLV-I and HTLV-II.

 Factors that increase your chances of getting HTLV-I include: Living in an area where the virus is common, such as Southern Japan, Caribbean countries, parts of Africa and South America, the Middle East, and MelanesiaBeing breastfed by an infected motherReceiving a blood transfusion or transplant in the United States before 1988 Having unprotected sex with someone who is infected with the virus, who is an injection drug user, or who is from an area where the virus is commonInjection drug use

 Factors that increase your chances of getting HTLV-II include: Being breastfed by an infected motherReceiving a blood transfusion in the United States before 1988 Having unprotected sex with someone who is infected with the virus or who is an injection drug user Injection drug use

 More than 95% of people with HTLV do not have symptoms.
 However, having the virus puts you at higher risk of developing certain conditions.
-If you are infected with the HTLV-I virus, it is possible that you may also develop Adult T-cell leukemia (ATL).
-This disease involves cancer of a specific group of blood cells.
+If you are infected with the HTLV-I virus, it is possible that you may develop Adult T-cell leukemia (ATL).
+This disease involves cancer of a specific group of white blood cells.
 Opportunistic infections, including Strongyloides stercoralis hyperinfectionInflammation of the eyes, joints, muscles, lungs, or skin (rare)

 If you are infected with HTLV-I or HTLV-II, you may also develop a disorder of the nervous system known as HTLV associated myelopathy/tropical spastic paraparesis (HAM/TSP).
 It can cause weakness, numbness and stiffness in the legs, and difficulty walking.